ST LEONARD'S HOSPITAL

 Key features: Commercial, Grade II Listed, Sash Windows, Public Buildings, Medical, Renovation, Victorian.

 A total of 160 sash windows at the historic premises on Nuttall Street were surveyed, renovated, draught proofed and had new ironmongery fitted.
-Ian MacDougal, Managing Director of Ventrolla, said:
+A spokesperson for Ventrolla, said:

 “The condition of the windows varied enormously.
 Some just needed re-glazing or minor repairs to the window frame, while others needed a complete overhaul.